Dallas Public Library

 Three disparate layouts

-Participants were frustrated with finding information because of the inconsistent formats.
+Participants were frustrated with finding information because of the inconsistent layouts.

 Unresponsive table

-Participants had difficulty discerning library locations because of the cluttered and small text.
+Participants had difficulty discerning library locations because of the small cluttered text.

 Desk Research

 I then consulted primary source articles to explore demographic information about Dallas residents, library visitors, and the devices they use.
-A notable intersection is that lower income Americans are more likely to rely on smartphones for internet access and to value the services that libraries provide.
+A notable intersection is that lower-income residents often likely to rely on smartphones for internet access and place high value on library services.

 The desk research coupled with the usability test enabled me to identify user needs:

-Users need to easily browse content and find information, such as library hours and locations.
+• Clear navigation – Visitors need to easily find information like library hours and locations.

 DESIGN